-People let off fireworks in their backyard without regard to pieces landing on neighboring People set off fireworks behind Anderson Collegiate and in our little park on Bradley at the bridge.
+People set off fireworks behind Anderson Collegiate and in our little park on Bradley at the bridge.
 There is no organized group just random people.
 Last July 2021 someone let off a massive amount fireworks for an over an hour behind Anderson Collegiate.